You may have heard about crows for their great intelligence or their ability to use tools.

 A three-legged crow is present in Japanese, Korean, and Chinese mythology.

-The U.S Fish and Wildlife Service have listed the Hawaiian crow and the Mariana crow as endangered.
+The U.S Fish and Wildlife Service has listed the Hawaiian crow and the Mariana crow as endangered.

 Crows sometimes attack people, but these attacks are generally not very serious.